COFFEE - ITS ADVANTAGES AND DISADVANTAGES

 Š Disturbed digestion.
 Coffee, particularly if it is strong, is an irritant to the stomach, and perhaps to other organs as well.
 This is the most common complaint about coffee, and the reason most people stop drinking it.

-I do not recommend drinking coffee at all.
+We do not recommend drinking coffee, but we allow one cup a day of regular coffee on development programs.
 It should never be given to children or to teenagers, as is the habit today.
 This was well known some years ago, but has been forgotten by many parents.
-It is just too stimulating.
+It is too stimulating.

 Unfortunately, most teens today are so tired they are attracted to coffee, and are often regular visitors to the cafes, coffee houses and Starbucks that have sprung up all over America and Europe.